How do I get my child to practice instrument? Here are 6 parenting tips.

 1. Discover why your child doesn’t want to practice their instrument.

-After you’ve figured out why your child doesn’t like practicing, make a commitment to helping them enjoy practicing again.
-Emphasize you will work as a team to figure something out.
+After you’ve figured out why your child doesn’t like practicing, commit to helping them enjoy practicing again.
+Emphasize that you will work as a team to solve the problem.

 3. Figure out your child’s optimum practicing time.

-Sometimes a simple change in the practicing time is all that’s needed.
+Sometimes, a simple change in the practicing time is all needed.
 If your child usually practices their instrument at night, have them wake up on time to practice before breakfast.
 If your child practices after working on homework for 2 hours, try splitting up homework time and practicing the instrument in between.
-It might take a while to figure out what works best, so be patient and understanding during this process.
-Once you determine the ideal practice time, be sure to add it to the family's reward and tracking system and help your child pick out their prize using a universal wishlist.
+It might take a while to figure out what works best, so be patient and understanding.
+Once you determine the ideal practice time, add it to the family's reward and tracking system and help your child pick out their prize using a universal wish-list like Wishfinity.

 There is sheet music for nearly every band and music style.
-Let your child practice to their favorite song for 5 to 10 minutes before and after their regular practice session.
-This will get them revved up for the session and give them something to look forward to when they are done.
+Let your child practice their favorite song for 5 to 10 minutes before and after their regular practice session.
+This will revive them for the session and give them something to look forward to when they are done.

 5. Change the scenery.

-Sometimes a change of scenery helps motivate children to practice.
-Try going to a park or a friend’s or family member’s house or your backyard to practice.
+Sometimes, changing scenery helps motivate children to practice.
+Try going to a park or a friend’s or family member’s house, or your backyard to practice.
 Fresh air does wonders to energize our brains.

 6. Plan a family recital.

 Invite friends and family to listen to what your child has learned.
 Having a recital to practice for will help your child stay focused and motivated.
-Knowing that their friends and family support them will help as well.
-You can even turn this recital into an elegant event complete with refreshments and a red carpet.
+Knowing that their friends and family support them will also help.
+You can even turn this recital into an elegant event with refreshments and a red carpet.